alfin3/graph-algorithms/README.md

 `./utilities/utilities-mod/`

 Utility functions in the area of modular arithmetic generalized to size_t. mem_mod computes the modulo operation on a memory block by treating each byte of the block in the little-endian order and inductively applying modular arithmetic relations, without requiring a little-endian machine. fast_mem_mod treats a memory block in sizeof(size_t)-byte increments.
 Given a little-endian machine, the result is equal to the return value of mem_mod.

+`./utilities/utilities-rand-{uint32, uint64}/`

+Randomness utility functions.
+A randomized approach is used to generate random numbers in a given range by exponentially decreasing the probability of not finding a number bounded by 0.5^n under the assumption of random generator uniformity, where n is the number of generated number candidates. n is less or equal to 2 in expectation.